 We presented our draft Neighourhood Plan for consultation in the spring of 2017 and received overwhelming support for the policies it contained.
+The Plan passed a public referendum in June 2018 with 91.5% voting in support.

 We are grateful for the support we have received from Locality and would like to thank everyone who has helped produce this document, to the Forum Committee, to all of our local Councillors, to our consultants at Fortismere Associates, to Deborah McCann for conducting our Health Check and to Andrew Triggs and Brian O'Donnell at Camden Council for their guidance and support.